theseangoodwin/ros/_posts/2020-12-13-31-the-beginning-or-the-end-a-matter-of-perspective.md

 ---
 layout: post
-title: '"31.
-The Beginning or the End:  A Matter of Perspective"'
+title: "31.
+The Beginning or the End:  A Matter of Perspective"
 entry_number: 31
 location: Grenoble
 date: 2020-12-13T16:37:01.815Z